rur/treetop/README.markdown

 Treetop is a utility for building hierarchies of nested templates from which HTTP request handlers can be constructed.

-HTML web apps typically have a lot of endpoints that share structure.
+HTML web app endpoints typically use a lot of shared structure.
-Composable templates are supported in Go<sup>1</sup> to take advantage of this to reduce boilerplate.
+Composable templates are supported in Go<sup>1</sup> to reduce boilerplate.
-Treetop views incorporate functions into template nesting to gain the same advantage for request handlers.
+Treetop views combine functions with nested templates so that boilerplate can also be avoided in request handlers.

-A 'View' is a template string (usually file path) paired with a handler function.
-Since Go templates can contain named nested blocks, defining a 'SubView' associates a template + handler pair with a parent template block.
-HTTP handlers can then be constructed for various page configurations.

-Example of a basic view hierarchy

                   BaseHandler(...)
                 | base.html ========================|